 Drizzle it over a really good vanilla icecream.

 Making pancakes?
-Apple Aperitif, thick double cream, and sliced apples fried gently in butter until they caramelise.
+Dessert Cider, thick double cream, and sliced apples fried gently in butter until they caramelise.

 Use with a tarte tatin or blackberry and apple crumble.